The-hyphen-user/tfac/README.md

 # tfac README

-Basic auto complete with some starter models
+Basic auto complete for tensorflow2 in vscode in python3 also has some code snippets

 ## Features

-auto complete some tensorflow stuff great for learning code snippet for basic neural networks(standard and minimal)
+auto complete basic tensorflow functions and classes. great for learning code snippet for basic neural networks(minimal and standard)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+examples of code snippets:

+`!cnn` - basic convolutional neural networks

 ## Requirements